phaserjs/editor-example-flappy-chicken-scripts-demo/README.md

 ## About

-This project template was created by the Phaser Editor 2D team.
+This project template was created by the Phaser team.